ethnvo/Auther/README.md

 Favorited results are partially implemented on the backend but not yet available in the UI (excluded due to deadline constraints).

-Search filters (e.g., After 2022 or Fully Authored by Women) are partially implemented and may produce incomplete results and/or extended load times.
+Search filters (e.g., After 2022 or Fully Authored by Women) are partially implemented (in the API, not implemented in frontend) and may produce incomplete results and/or extended load times.

 Some searches may appear to fail by showing blank results prematurely if the backend response is delayed.